CagesThrottleUs/Cpp-Shorts/README.md

 1. Default initializiation - it is something that allows for any garbage value to present
 2. Copy initializiation - used primarily for primitive types where we copy using `operator=` from rhs to lhs
-3. Direct initializiation - uses a pair of paranthesis where it was primarily used for complex types initializiation
+3. Direct initializiation - uses a pair of parenthesis where it was primarily used for complex types initializiation
 4. Direct List initializiation - uses pair of curly braces that are used to provide direct values
 5. Value Initializiation - this also uses pair of curly braces but without any value in between - to zero/default